hossein-khosromanesh/laravel_importer/README.md

 # laravel_importer

+# First of all
+- create DB
+- import db.sql to database
+- connect database to laravel project
+- you can set the credentials in config/app database file
+- `php artisan migrate`

 # How to use
 - download zip file
 - create new folder and extract the file in new folder